DataDog/integrations-extras/calico/README.md

 ### Service Checks

 See [service_checks.json][7] for a list of service checks provided by this integration.

 ## Concerning logs

 Since Calico structure is setup in a kubernetes cluster, it is built with deployments, pods, service.
-Kubernetes makes a great job at fetching logs from the corresponding services, and therefore, by using Kubernetes integration along with calico, logs are automatically available in datadoghq Log section.
+Kubernetes integration makes a great job at fetching logs from containers Therefore, when Kubernetes integration is setup, calico logs are automatically available in datadoghq Log section.
+You should proceed this way.

 ## Troubleshooting